 The beauty of snowy winters, the green explosion in spring, white nights in summer and those autumn colours, the ruska!
 Such a silent, calm, safe, compact, functional, green, beautiful, inviting, captivating city Helsinki is.

 So I walked and walked and walked some more, discovering new places, streets, alleys, neighbourhoods, bars, cafes, parks, forests, islands, and bays.
 I felt that I can combine my love and admiration for Helsinki with my knowledge and research about its history, culture, planning and architecture.
-So I made the 2nd best decision of my life: I established my company and became a certified Helsinki city guide.
+So I made the 2nd best decision of my life: I established my company Ataman Tours and became an authorised Helsinki guide.

 The tours I provide are not crowded, pre-scripted, touristy tours.
-My tours are intimate; I do small group tours.
-They are interactive; I enjoy answering all sorts of questions about Helsinki and Finland.
+My tours are safe and intimate; I do small-group tours.
+They are always interactive; I enjoy answering all sorts of questions about Helsinki and Finland.
 They are personal; your interests and preferences will dictate our route.
 We will be walking; it just doesn’t get more environmentally friendly and sustainable than that.
 And they reflect my feelings as a fellow Helsinkian.